khaphathe/khaphathe/README.md

-Fourth-year Computer Science student at TUT with a strong foundation in software development, cybersecurity, and database management.
-Proficient in Java, JavaScript, HTML, CSS, and SQL.
+Fourth-year Computer Science student at TUT with a strong foundation in software development, and database management.
+Proficient in Java, JavaScript, HTML, CSS, My SQL and SQL.
 Passionate about problem-solving, system design, and continuous learning.